enusbaum/Matryoshka/README.md

 - **Extracting the Auth Stack:**

-  - Parse the `auth_token` claim to retrieve the nested token.
+  - Parse the `auth_stack` claim to retrieve the nested token.
   - Decompress and decrypt the `container` as indicated by the `cmp` and `fmt` fields.
   - Recursively process nested tokens to build the full call chain.